Khamenei appoints new chief for Iran's Revolutionary Guards

-DUBAI (Reuters) - Iran’s top authority Supreme Leader Ayatollah Ali Khamenei has replaced the chief commander of the elite Revolutionary Guards, state TV reported on Sunday, days after the United States designated the group a foreign terrorist organization.
+DUBAI (Reuters) - Iran’s top authority Supreme Leader Ayatollah Ali Khamenei has replaced the head of the influential Revolutionary Guards Corps, state TV reported on Sunday, days after the United States designated the elite group a foreign terrorist organization.

 The TV station did not give a reason for the change when it announced the appointment of Brigadier General Hossein Salami to the position.

 “The Supreme Leader has appointed Salami as the new commander-in-chief of the Guards, who will replace Mohammad Ali Jafari,” it said.
-Jafari had held the post since September 2007.

 President Donald Trump on April 8 designated the Guards a terrorist organization, in an unprecedented step that drew Iranian condemnation and raised concerns about retaliatory attacks on U.S. forces.
 The designation took effect on April 15.

+The IRGC, created by late Ayatollah Ruhollah Khomeini during Iran’s 1979 Islamic Revolution, is more than a military force.
+It is also an industrial empire with political clout and is loyal to the supreme leader.

+Comprising an estimated 125,000-strong military with army, navy and air units, the Guards also command the Basij, a religious volunteer paramilitary force, and control Iran’s missile programs.
+The Guards’ overseas Quds forces have fought Iran’s proxy wars in the region.

-The Revolutionary Guards Corps (IRGC) is in charge of Iran’s ballistic missile and nuclear programs.
+The IRGC is in charge of Iran’s ballistic missile and nuclear programs.
 Tehran has warned that it has missiles with a range of up to 2,000 kms (1,242 miles), putting Israel and U.S. military bases in the region within reach.

 Salami, born in 1960, said in January that Iran’s strategy was to wipe “the Zionist regime” (Israel) off the political map, Iran’s state TV reported.